meghanamurthy12/apriori/README.md

-# backpropogation

-Backpropogation is a very important concept in neural networks.
-It is a standard method of training artificial neural networks.
-This method is used to calculate the gradient of a loss function with respect to all the weights in the network.
-It follows a gradient descent method exploiting the chain rule of calculus.
+# Apriori - Frequent Item Set Matching

-A good explanation of the backpropogation logic can be found [here](http://neuralnetworksanddeeplearning.com/chap2.html)
+Apriori is an algorithm for frequent item set mining and association rule learning.
+A good explanation of Apriori, association rules, support and confidence can be found [https://www.hackerearth.com/blog/developers/beginners-tutorial-apriori-algorithm-data-mining-r-implementation/](here).